N-aksif-N/MineColab_Improved/README.md

     - Access to your server:
     1. Download [Cloudflared client](https://github.com/cloudflare/cloudflared/releases/).
     2. Launch the binary with `<your Cloudflare file name> access tcp --hostname <tunnel_address> --url 127.0.0.1:25565` (note: tunnel_address is your address which has been set on your Cloudflare)
-    4. Finally, connect to `127.0.0.1:25565` from the minecraft client which is located in that machine.
+    4. Finally, connect to `127.0.0.1:25565` from the Minecraft client which is located in that machine.
 - **[PlayIt](https://playit.gg/)**: follow the prompts.

 ## :zap:  So, how does it actually work?
-Because MInecolab [Improved] is an alternative miecolab project so it has all the main features (minecolab project does):
+Because MInecolab [Improved] is an alternative Minecolab project.
+Therefore, it has all the main features, which the Minecolab project does:

  1. Update the system's apt-cache.
  2. Install Openjdk-16 (Java) through apt-get.